 Anyone who's brave enough to take on the thong swimwear trend has my admiration.
-Thong swimwear first came onto the fashion scene in the ‘80s, but over the course of the last year, it’s become a common cossie style that’ll you’ll see on just about every beach, TV program (watch two seconds of Lindsay Lohan's Beach Club and you'll see what I mean) and Instagram feed.
+Thong swimwear first came onto the fashion scene in the ‘80s, but over the course of the last year, it’s become a common cossie style that’ll you’ll see on just about every beach, TV program and Instagram feed.
 Why?

-“Thong swimwear has always been popular in markets such as Brazil, Colombia and Italy,” explains Lily Russo, co-founder and creative director at Beach Flamingo.
+“Thong swimwear has always been popular in markets such as Brazil, Colombia and Italy,” explains swimwear expert Lily Russo.
 “They’re countries where people spend the most time on the beach, so for many women getting the least tan lines is top on their list.
 However, they’ve been given more visibility through social media by the likes of the Kardashians and Emily Ratajkowski—as such, they have gained popularity.”

-While Beach Flamingo hasn’t reported a particular increase in sales of thong swimwear just yet, Lily predicts this is because many of us are still too tentative to try it—myself included.
+Still, Russo believes many of us are still too tentative to try it—myself included.
 What is different from last year, however, is the style's sudden omnipresence on the high street.
-The trend is about to go mainstream, so with Lily's help, I’ve decoded how to make thong swimwear work in real life.
+The trend is about to go mainstream, so with Russo's help, I’ve decoded how to make thong swimwear work in real life.

-Keep scrolling for our top tips, followed by a serving of A-list inspiration.
+Keep scrolling for our top tips on how to wear the thong swimwear trend.
 Then, finally, shop our edit of the best thong swimwear around.

 “While there’s no denying that thong bikinis are easier to come by than one-piece iterations, they do exist.
 Keeping your top-half covered up will make you feel less on show or vulnerable as you initially try the thong look.”